 Focusing on the knowledge of migrants makes it possible to examine migrants’ agency in new ways, and it invites us to consider how a focus on migration can change our understanding of knowledge.
 A related subject is knowledge about migrants and migration, whether in government and politics, scholarly research, or the attitudes and experiences of ordinary people.

-Related posts on History of Knowledge:
+Related Articles on History of Knowledge